Careers (board game): Gameplay

-Occupation paths offer opportunities to collect extra points and to increase the annual salary, which is collected when passing the start square, or doubled if a player lands on it.
+Occupation paths offer opportunities to collect extra points and to increase their annual salary, which is collected when passing the start square or doubled if a player lands on it.
 However, there are a number of squares in the occupation paths with negative consequences, such as being sent to the park bench, having a salary cut or paying hospital fees.
 Completion of an occupation path enables a player to pick up an 'experience' card, which they can use instead of rolling the dice.
-These enable the player to move on one, two or three squares.
+These enable the player to move one, two or three squares.
 If a player completes a single occupation path several times, they can pick up multiple experience cards.

 Other 'opportunity' cards are collected when landing on particular squares on the outer track which gives a player the option to move to an occupation path.
 Some of these cards are special or golden opportunities and enable the player to begin the occupation path without the usual prerequisites (usually a payment, a particular degree or having completed another occupation path).

 An unusual feature of this game compared to more modern board games is that individual players need to record much information on their own scoresheet, such as annual salary, degrees earned and number of times occupation paths have been completed.

 Towards the end of the game, players can trade cards for money or other favors (such as not knocking to the park bench).